Baptism by Immersion

-As for the mode of baptism, it is dictated by the meaning of baptism.
+The mode of baptism, is dictated by the meaning of baptism.
 The word “baptism” comes from the Greek word “baptizo.”
 It means “to dip under or submerge or immerse.”
-Paul gave a beautiful description of this ceremony, “Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life…knowing this, that our old man is crucified with him, that the body of sin might be destroyed, that henceforth we should not serve sin” (Romans 6:4-6).
+Paul gives a beautiful description of this ceremony, “Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life…knowing this, that our old man is crucified with him, that the body of sin might be destroyed, that henceforth we should not serve sin” (Romans 6:4-6).

 In His service,